What is Shoplifting?

 taking personal property of another valued at $950 or less, without the

-Grand Theft can be prosecuted as a misdemeanor or a
+Grand Theft, which can be prosecuted as a misdemeanor or a

 Shoplifting means taking merchandise from a commercial establishment without

-of the phones and slips it into a shopping bag.
-He then leaves the store
+up one of the phones and slips it into a shopping bag.
+He then leaves

-without paying for the phone.
-He is stopped outside and approached buy
+the store without paying for the phone.
+He is stopped outside and approached

-Loss Prevention personnel who escort him back into the store.
-Marty may
+buy Loss Prevention personnel who escort him back into the store.
+Marty

-be arrested and charged under California's shoplifting law.
-In Los
+may be arrested and charged under California's shoplifting law.

-Angeles, theft is sometimes charged together commercial burglary.
-Commercial
+In Los Angeles, theft is sometimes charged together with commercial burglary.

 So can shoplifting be accidental?
 The answer is YES.
 Accidental shoplifting